 What you get here might not be the most complex or customizable control scheme, but it is very streamlined.
 It’s intuitive enough that it allows you to operate any plane in the game efficiently while still being too newbie-friendly.

-Go with an Xbox One controller if this is your first rodeo.
+So our tip in this Microsoft Flight Simulator Guide would be to go with an Xbox controller if this is your first rodeo.

-After all, what better way is there to enjoy a game about flying planes than using a device that functions very similarly to an actual centre stick found in real airplanes.
+After all, what better way is there to enjoy a game about flying planes than using a device that functions very similarly to an actual center stick found in real airplanes?
 Playing with a flight stick is for those who genuinely want to get the most out of this game.

 Our recommendation for new players is to go for the Thrustmaster TCA Sidestick Airbus Edition.
 It’s a relatively inexpensive yet straightforward flight stick that’s great for people who want to experience playing with a HOTAS but don’t want to spend hundreds of dollars to do so.